Peer-reviewed veterinary case report

 Plain-English summary

-A 9-year-old male neutered old English Sheepdog was brought in because he was acting differently, had trouble seeing, and seemed to ignore things around him for about 10 days.
-An MRI scan of his brain showed multiple unusual spots that looked different from normal brain tissue.
-After he passed away, a closer examination of his brain confirmed that these spots were cancerous growths that had spread from an osteosarcoma (a type of bone cancer) found in his right upper leg.
-This case is notable because the specific MRI features of these brain tumors from osteosarcoma in dogs had not been described before.
+A 9-year-old male neutered Old English Sheepdog was brought in because he was acting strangely, had trouble seeing, and seemed to ignore things around him for about 10 days.
+An MRI of his brain showed multiple unusual spots that turned out to be cancer spread from an osteosarcoma (bone cancer) in his right front leg.
+Sadly, the dog passed away, and the brain examination confirmed the cancer had spread.
+This case highlights how osteosarcoma can affect the brain in dogs, which hasn't been widely reported before.

 Abstract